djangonaut-space/program/getting-started-volunteer.md

 - Check-in with Navigators and Djangonauts regularly throughout the program.
 - Commit 2 hours a week for 8-weeks.
 - More details: [Captain Guidelines](captains.md)
-- Detailed expectations can be found in the [Captain workbook](https://djangonaut.space/resource/captain-workbook/)
+- Detailed guidance can be found in the [Captain workbook](https://djangonaut.space/resource/captain-workbook/)

 **Organizer:**